-“I have to take a picture here”, I said to my fellow travelers.
+“I have to take a picture here”, I said to my fellow travellers.
 I was visiting the site of the Pool of Bethesda in the Muslim quarter of Jerusalem.

-I explained to my traveling companions that the hospital in my hometown was called Bethesda and that my Dad had worked there as a physician for over thirty years.
+I explained to my travelling companions that the hospital in my hometown was called Bethesda and that my Dad had worked there as a physician for over thirty years.

 One of my colleagues obliging took a photo of me at the spot where Jesus is said to have healed a lame man who was almost forty years old.
 The man was lying by the pool because people believed when its waters stirred; an angel was present and would heal those who entered the pool.
 Jesus talked to the man and healed him on the spot- an act that got him into trouble.
 The authorities said he shouldn’t be healing on Sunday.
 Really they were worried Jesus’ growing popularity might cause political problems.

 Our guide pointed out the five porches on the pool, which match the Biblical description in John 5: 1-9.
-The guide told us archeologists discovered the pool forty feet below ground in 1960.
+The guide told us archaeologists discovered the pool forty feet below ground in 1960.

 I grew up in Steinbach, just a few miles from the Manitoba town of Ste.
 Anne and I drove through Ste.
 Anne every time I went to Winnipeg, yet I knew absolutely nothing about the woman for whom the town was named.
 I had to travel all the way to Israel to find out about Jesus’ grandmother.

 I spent six years exploring different parts of the world.
 I discovered not only did travel help me learn new things, but it also provided me with new understandings of familiar things, like the name of my hometown’s hospital and the name of a nearby Manitoba community.